litstack/docs/prologue/about.md

 ### From CMS to Admin Panel

-After some time the idea of a **cms** changed to an **admin panel**, which has the possibility to execute the functions of a cms.
+After some time the idea of a **cms** changed to an **admin panel**, which has the possibility to perform the task of a cms.
 The management of data is the main problem to be solved in a modern web app.
 Be it an **API** or **internal product managing**.
 Everything is covered by an administration panel.